haofanwang/awesome-mlp-papers/README.md

 ```

 ## Other topics
-More interested advanced resources can be found at [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision)
+More interested advanced resources collection can be found at [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision)